You acknowledge that you have read, understood and accept the below terms and conditions and our disclaimer.

 If a child with special needs is accepted into the programme the following guidelines will apply:

 - The child will be buddied up with another programme participant to help with a smooth transition into the programme.

 - The child will be monitored initially on a daily basis to ensure that the child’s needs are being met.

-- Strategies for dealing with behaviour issues will be discussed with the parent on enrolment and procedures put in place for staff to follow should the need arise.
-All strategies must be agreed upon with the parents and the parents must be informed of any issues.
+- Strategies for dealing with behaviour issues will be discussed with the Parent/Caregiver on enrolment and procedures put in place for staff to follow should the need arise.
+All strategies must be agreed upon with the Parents/Caregivers and the Parents/Caregivers must be informed of any issues.

 Policy & Procedure Review

-All policies will be reviewed on a yearly basis at the Chill Out Conference, and will be conducted by the Programmes Manager and Programmes Coordinator.
-A full copy of all policies and procedures are kept on site and is available to parents/caregivers and staff.
-Our policies and procedures are available on our Online Booking System.
-These will be updated by the Programme Manager as new guidelines are introduced.
+All Chill Out Kids Programme policies and procedures will be reviewed on a yearly basis at the Chill Out Conference, and will be conducted by the Programmes Manager and Programmes Coordinators.
+A full copy of all policies and procedures are kept on all Chill Out Kids Programme sites and is available to Parents/Caregivers and staff.
+These will be updated by the Programmes Manager as new guidelines are introduced.

-- Children that bring electronic devices to the programme are to keep them in their bags and are only to be brought out and used in emergency situations, or with the supervisors’ permission.
+- Children who bring electronic devices to the programme are to keep them in their bags and they are only to be brought out with the Facility Specific Programmes Supervisors’ permission.

 - Staff are not to use personal cell phones during work hours and in the children’s presence, unless in an emergency situation or work related.